 Today's world automotive business climate is demanding more cost effective, higher strength/weight designs than ever before.
-Engineering coverage factors are shrinking and, at same time, designs are becoming more robust. the Consequently, manufacturing processes without a quantified benefit/cost ratio are being discarded.
+Engineering coverage factors are shrinking and, at the same time, designs are becoming more robust.
+Consequently, manufacturing processes without a quantified benefit/cost ratio are being discarded.
 Those processes that are utilized are required to statistically demonstrate acceptable product performance.

 This paper will examine the application of the shot peen process to automotive components where the process design intent is dependant upon meeting a minimum fatigue strength objective.
 Specific automotive component application testwork, process engineering, and Advanced Quality Planning necessary to produce the statistical control limits resulting in acceptable product performance will be discussed as well as production monitoring requirements for statistical capability.
-The benefit/cost ratio of such a process will then be analyzed in light of conventional controlled shot peening and other strength enhancement processes applied to the same component. get a state was the same the same state of the coverage factors, Advanced Quality Planning, statistical capability, benefit/cost ratio, parameter, variable, "sweet zone", strength/weight, time-to-manufacture.
+The benefit/cost ratio of such a process will then be analyzed in light of conventional controlled shot peening and other strength enhancement processes applied to the same component.